IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Octavia.png" target="_new"><img src = "./img/Octavia.png" title="Octavia patcher" alt="Octavia patcher"></a>

+This pedal implements an *octave fuzz* such as found in the [Octavia](https://en.wikipedia.org/wiki/Octavia_(effects_pedal)) pedal designed by [Roger Msyer](https://en.wikipedia.org/wiki/Roger_Mayer_(engineer)) for [Jimi Hendrix](https://en.wikipedia.org/wiki/Jimi_Hendrix).
+An octave fuzz uses a [rectifier](https://en.wikipedia.org/wiki/Rectifier) circuit to fold the negative side of the AC waveform over into the positive range; this has the effect of doubling the frequency of the input signal, raising the fundamental by an octave.
+This type of pitch shifting through full-wave rectification works, though the sound can be fairly rough due to slope of the signal near the fold-over point.
+The output of the rectified signal is then put into a fuzz circuit.

+Our digital *octavia* pedal has two parameters: **knob3_oct** controls the blend of the octave effect with the dry signal.
+The octave effect is acomplished by using the **abs** operator (to rectify the signal) and the **dcblock** operator (to rebalance the rectified signal into the AC range).
+The blending of the dry and octave signal is done through an [equal-power fade](https://en.wikipedia.org/wiki/Fade_(audio_engineering)).

+The second parameter (**knob4_fuzz**) controls the amount of the fuzz effect using the same algorithm as the previous pedal : a signal multiplied into a hyperbolic tangent operator (**tanh**) with a clipped output (**clip**).
+The result is a fuzzed version of the blended octave signal.

 ### Dist Distortion

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Distortion.png" target="_new"><img src = "./img/Distortion.png" title="Distortion patcher" alt="Distortion patcher"></a>